Tarrant County Homestead Exemption

 You forgot to disclose income-producing use.

-You didn’t specify acreage.
+You did not specify acreage.

-State the total number of acres (up to 20) that you own and occupy as your homestead.
+State the total number of acres, up to 20, that you own and occupy as your homestead.
 (Source: Application PDF.)

-You didn’t sign or date the form.
+You did not sign or date the form.

 Once your exemption is granted: